molepigeon/think-2406-lab/3_logging/provision_an_instance_of_ibm_log_analysis_with_log/step_1_grant_permissions_in_the_ibm_cloud.md

     d.
 [Optional] Enter a description.

-2. Add an access policy for the resource group where you are going to provision the IBM Log Analysis with LogDNA service.
-In the lab, you can use DevOps or use default, if you prefer.
+### 2. Add an access policy for the resource group where you are going to provision the IBM Log Analysis with LogDNA service.
+In the lab, you can use DevOps or use default, if you prefer.{#2}

-    a.
-Click **Access Policies**.
+1. Click **Access Policies**.

-    b.
-Click **Assign Access**.
+2. Click **Assign Access**.

-    c.
-Select **Assign Access within a Resource Group**.
+3. Select **Assign Access within a Resource Group**.

     ![](../images/logdna_img3.png)

-    d.
-Select the name of the resource group.
+4. Select the name of the resource group.
 Choose DevOps.

-    e.
-Select the role.
+5. Select the role.
 Choose Administrator.

-    f.
-Click **Assign**.
+6. Click **Assign**.

 ![](../images/logdna_img4.png)

-3. Add an access policy to work with the IBM Log Analysis with LogDNA service.
+### 3. Add an access policy to work with the IBM Log Analysis with LogDNA service.{#3}

     a.
 Click **Access Policies**.